devvictrix/py-pixel-bot/docs/adrs/ADR-008-Integrating-Gemini-API-for-Enhanced-Visual-Understanding.md

         *   **Ambiguity:** Natural language is inherently ambiguous; translating it accurately to formal rules is difficult.

 3.  **Gemini for End-to-End Visual Task Execution (Agent-like Behavior):**
-    *   *Description:* PyPixelBot provides visual context (full screen or relevant regions) to a Gemini model (likely a hypothetical future Vision-Language-Action model or a complex prompting strategy with current models).
+    *   *Description:* Mark-I provides visual context (full screen or relevant regions) to a Gemini model (likely a hypothetical future Vision-Language-Action model or a complex prompting strategy with current models).
 The model directly decides the *next* action (e.g., "click coordinates (x,y)", "type 'text'") needed to achieve a high-level user goal (e.g., "Respond to the latest message").
-PyPixelBot executes the action, captures the new visual state, and feeds it back to the model in a loop.
+Mark-I executes the action, captures the new visual state, and feeds it back to the model in a loop.
     *   *Pros:* Represents the ultimate vision of an AI "moving freely" and performing complex tasks autonomously based on visual input.
     *   *Cons:*
         *   **Technologically Immature/Complex:** Currently at the edge of research and practical reliability for general, unconstrained desktop automation.
 Requires sophisticated prompting, state management, and potentially fine-tuning.